yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 For Driver Management, the Co.
 B Dispatcher can go to Co.
 B’s slug to:

 1. Create/Edit/Delete Drivers.
 Once drivers have been created in Co.
 B’s slug, the orders can be assigned.
 External TMS might have their own drivers.
 It is not necessary to create all these drivers in TCMS.
-All slugs come with a driver named as `Unknown`.
-The concept is TCMS does not know which driver completed the tasks.
-If the external TMS does not want to populate the driver details as part of order compeltion, driver name / reference can be used as `Unknown`.
+If the external TMS does not want to populate the actual driver details as part of order assignment, in the api driver name can be used as `Unknown`.

 But if we want to save the actual driver details as part of order, dispatcher need to create the drivers in the Co.
 B's slug.